Want to learn the basics of hand embroidery with an easy online workshop – totally free?

 If you already know the basics – sign up for Embroidery 201.
 It’s also free!
 You’ll learn how to stitch on specialty fabrics like felt and stretchy T-shirts.
 Plus you’ll learn lots and lots and LOTS more stitches – all my favorites!

-The backstitch is probably THE most common outline stitch used in embroidery.
+The backstitch is probably THE most common outline stitch.
 It gives a nice, smooth, continuous line.
 If you’re going to be stitching tight curves make sure to use a shortish stitch length.
 Otherwise, just use a stitch length you’re comfortable with and try to stay consistent.

 Ready to learn it?
 It’s easy.